privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### Auction service

-The `Auction` service only responds to requests from `SellerFrontEnd` service, with no outbound network access.
+The `Auction` service only responds to requests from `SellerFrontEnd` service and periodically fetches private keys from Key Management Systems; other than doesn't have outbound network access.
+The proposal is that code blobs required for scoring is read at startup by Auction service and periodically Adtech can push the code to the service at run time without disrupting the service; a pull model is not allowed at this point but we would like to seek feedback about this from Adtechs.

-For every ad auction request, the `Auction` service executes seller owned auction code written in JavaScript or WebAssembly in a sandbox instance within a TEE.
+For every ad auction request, the `Auction` service executes seller owned auction code written in JavaScript and / or WebAssembly in a V8 sandbox instance within a TEE.
 Execution of code in the sandbox within a TEE ensures that all input and output (such as logging, file access, and disk access) is disabled, and the service has no network or storage access.
+The scoring code is executed per ad within a V8 worker process, where all scoreAd() execution for an auction request happens in parallel.
+If the scoring code is in Javascript, the Javascript context is initialized before every ScoreAd() execution; if WASM is provided with the Javascript depending on how WASM is instantiated, the WASM can be precompiled and cached.

-The hosting environment protects the confidentiality of the seller's proprietary code, if the execution happens only in the cloud and proprietary code is fetched in a `SellerFrontEnd` service.
+The hosting environment protects the confidentiality of the Seller's proprietary code, if the execution happens only in the cloud.

 #### Seller's key/value service

 A key/value service is a critical dependency for the auction system.
-The [FLEDGE key/value service][10] receives requests from the `SellerFrontEnd` service in this architecture (or directly from the client in case bidding and auction runs locally on client's device).
+The [FLEDGE key/value service][10] receives requests from the `SellerFrontEnd` service in this architecture.
 The service returns real-time seller data required for auction that corresponds to lookup keys available in buyers' bids (such as `ad_render_urls` or `ad_component_render_urls`).

-The seller’s key/value system may include other services running in a TEE.
-The details of this system are out of scope of this document.
+The seller’s key/value system may be BYOS Key/Value Service or Trusted Key/Value Service depending on timeline.

 ### Demand-side platform (DSP) system